oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 jhipster heroku
 ```

-This will start the [Heroku sub-generator](https://www.jhipster.tech/heroku/) that asks you a couple questions about your app: what you want to name it and whether you want to deploy it to a US region or EU.
+This will start the [Heroku sub-generator](https://www.jhipster.tech/heroku/) that asks you a couple of questions about your app: what you want to name it and whether you want to deploy it to a US region or EU.
 Then it'll prompt you to choose between building locally or with Git on Heroku's servers.
 Choose Git, so you don't have to upload a fat JAR.
 When prompted to use Okta for OIDC, select `No`.
 Then, the deployment process will begin.

 You'll be prompted to overwrite `pom.xml`.
 Type `a` to allow overwriting all files.